 3 community-contributed packages passed software peer review.

-5 new packages from the community are on CRAN.
+2 new peer-reviewed packages from the community are on CRAN.

 Have you used an rOpenSci package?
 Share your use case and we’ll tweet about it.